Kaushikpatnaik/Kaushikpatnaik/README.md

 - 👋 Hi, I’m @Kaushikpatnaik
 - I’m interested in deep learning, specifically computer vision and NLP/NLU
 - I’m currently deep diving into projects aimed at applying deep learning to solve problems in multi-modal understanding, retrieval, and robotic perception and generation
-- 💞️ I’m looking to collaborate on projects involving the same
 - 📫 reach out to me kaushik.patnaik@gmail.com

 <!---